ncatlab/nlab-content/pages/7/1/7/9/19717/content.md

 * table of contents
 {:toc}

 In [[computer science]], originally in database theory, **lenses** are used in situations where some structure is converted to a different form -- a *view* -- in such a way that changes made to the view can be reflected as updates to the original structure.
+The some construction has been devised on numerous occasions ([Hedges](#Hedges)).

 ## Definition